cardin/GitLab-Scripts/ci-cd/README.md

     )
 ```

+Note:
-You can insert as many Group/Project tokens as you want
+- You can insert as many Group/Project tokens as you want
+- If your GitLab is at `https://gitlab.mysite.com/`, then `GITLAB_HOSTNAME` is `gitlab.mysite.com`

 ## Self-Signed Certificate